bchurchill/rack-timesec/README.md

-For performance reasons, especially in a development environment where assets are served statically, we want to exclude certain URLs which are not sensitive to timint attacks.
+For performance reasons, especially in a development environment where assets are served statically, we want to exclude certain URLs which are not sensitive to timing attacks.
 For example, one can exclude all paths starting with /assets/ as follows: